AriFordsham/GHCWiki/holes.md

 1. If the program is well-typed (as above), then:

   - The types of all holes should be reported.
-  - Reporting the hole types should not cause type-checking (or compiling in general) to stop (in error).
+  - Reporting the hole types should not cause type-checking (or compiling in general) to stop (in error). **SLPJ what does this mean? ** A type error \*never\* causes type checking to stop.
+Do you mean that a program with holes (but no other errors) should compile and run, falling over at runtime only if you evaluate a hole?
+Please give an example.  **End of SLPJ**
 1. (optional) If the program is ill-typed, then:

   - The types of all holes should be reported.